madanyc/workfront-learn.en/help/custom-data/date-and-time-and-mathematical-expressions/date-and-time-and-mathematical-expressions.md

 ![Resource management setups one pager](assets/DTM01.png)

-There are two date and time expression sets used most often by Workfront customers:
+There are two date and time expression sets used most often by [!DNL Workfront] customers:

 * ADDDAYS/ADDWEEKDAY/ADDMONTHS/ADDYEARS and
 * DATEDIFF / WEEKDAYDIFF

 ## Mathematical expressions

-Mathematical expressions allow Workfront to automatically do calculations, whether simple or complicated.
+Mathematical expressions allow [!DNL Workfront] to automatically do calculations, whether simple or complicated.

 When looking at the available date and time expressions, you’ll find that you have several options available.

 ![Resource management setups one pager](assets/math01.png)

-Workfront customers commonly use these two mathematical expression sets:
+[!DNL Workfront] customers commonly use these two mathematical expression sets:

 * SUB, SUM, DIV, PROD
 * ROUND